Virginia Residential Lease Agreement | PDF

-The standard residential lease agreement is between a landlord and a tenant that binds them together for a predetermined period of time (commonly 12 months).
-The items usually most negotiated between the parties are:
+A Virginia residential lease agreement is a rental contract between a landlord and a tenant that binds them together for a predetermined period of time (commonly 12 months).
+The items usually most negotiated between the parties are the following:

 - Rental amount

 - Utility payments – Electricity, water, heat, air conditioning (if any), cable, etc.

 - Fees – Pets (if any) and parking

 The landlord may ask to view the tenant’s credit and verify employment through the rental application.
 Most will only want to view the person’s credit score, while others may seek more extensive information and request references such as the tenant’s previous landlords.
 After the verification is complete and the tenant is approved, a lease will be drafted and made ready for both parties to “close” or authorize.

 - Security Deposit Laws